 4.1.4.
-WAR MAPS
+THE WAR MAP

-Select the War Maps button at the top of the screen or use the Ctrl-M Hotkey.
-This will bring up a zoomed out map, and you can zoom in by left-clicking anywhere on it.
+Select the War Map button at the top of the screen or use the Ctrl-M Hotkey.
+This will bring up a zoomed out map.

 Press the % button in the bottom left to show Mobilization Levels for all countries.

 You'll see that Germany is at 100% Mobilization.
 Because Germany is already at war with Poland, Poland's icon is represented by a Tank Icon.
 This denotes that Poland is at war.